-Newspapers have existed in Jamaica since the 18th century.
-Searching them for your Jamaican ancestors’ names may turn up all sorts of interesting articles about them, including birth, marriage and death notices, advertisements for their businesses and reports of court cases.
+Jamaican old newspapers date back to the 18th century.
+Searching them for your Jamaican ancestors' names may turn up all sorts of interesting articles about them, including birth, marriage and death notices, advertisements for their businesses and reports of court cases.

 There are many transcriptions of personal items on the Jamaican Family Search website for 1793 and 1794, and for a handful of other years with useful genealogical information.

 Sadly, few records survive from the slavery era that include the slaves' names.
 However, if your Jamaican ancestors were enslaved after 1813 they may appear on the Slave Registers, which were established after the slave trade was abolished in 1807 to track 'legally' owned slaves.

 Slave registers are available on Ancestry for free in the collection Former British Colonial Dependencies, Slave Registers, 1813–1834.
 The registers, which cover all of the British Caribbean islands, constitute a crucial census for those who were enslaved.

 A great deal of information about estates, individuals, maps and legacies (such as country houses built on Caribbean wealth) is held by the Centre for the Study of the Legacies of British Slavery at University College London.
 This gives access to the history of estates, entries in the Jamaica Almanac, slave compensation claims, etc.

 The two collections complement each other, so you can use details from a slave register to find out further information on the UCL database.